Logo Design Copyright Ownership & How to Transfer Copyright of a Logo Design: This post is just a little primer on copyright ownership

 Transferring Logo Design Copyright To My Client

-Transferring any Logo Design Copyright is simple, and yet I see instances where clients are almost extorted out of further money in order to obtain full Logo Design Copyright copyright of a unique design they have paid a designer to create.
+Transferring any Logo Design Copyright is simple, and yet I see instances where clients are almost extorted out of further money in order to obtain full Logo Design Copyright of a unique design they have paid a designer to create.

-As a logo designer: it’s an obligation to ensure your client ends up owning the the copyright of the logo you have designed for them, and this includes any additional brand identity elements and visual assets etc.
+As a freelance logo designer: it’s an obligation to ensure your client ends up owning the the copyright of the logo you have designed for them, and this includes any additional brand identity elements and visual assets etc.

 The transfer of the existing copyright and ownership, as the creator, isn’t done automatically, and neither is it a ‘given’ when invoices are settled, and designer and client part ways.

 Transfer Copyright And Ownership To The Client

 In order to transfer existing ownership of the logo design, to your client, you simply sign a written statement/contract, that states you are transferring all ownership and copyright to the named party, in this case your client.

 For example, I have a Transfer of Copyright form that I sign and send when the project is all completed, and not likely to be subject to any last minute changes.